Holi0317/homeserver-compose/README.md

 My homeserver docker-compose file and their documentation.

-Update in progress.
-Documentation may not be up to date.
+This branch, `traefik` is in migration process.
+Docs may not be up-to-date.

 __NOTE__: I am not an official maintainer of any of the project used here.